AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md

 filename: remove-permissions-from-objects
 product-area: user-management;portfolios
 navigation-topic: grant-and-request-access-to-objects
-title: Remove permissions from objects in Adobe Workfront
+title: Remove permissions from objects
 description: You can remove other users' permissions on objects that you have access to Share.
 Removing permissions from objects is identical for all objects that can be shared.
 ---

-# Remove permissions from objects in Adobe Workfront
+# Remove permissions from objects

 You can remove other users' permissions on objects that you have access to Share.
 Removing permissions from objects is identical for all objects that can be shared.&nbsp;

-Similar considerations as for sharing objects apply for removing permissions from objects.&nbsp;For more information, see the section [Considerations about sharing objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md#consider) in the article [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md)
+Similar considerations as for sharing objects apply for removing permissions from objects.&nbsp;For more information, see the section [Considerations about sharing objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md#consider) in the article [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md)

 ## Access requirements